antlr-ng/antlr-ng/readme.md

 **Another Tool for Language Recognition**

 A tool/package that takes a defined language (provided in a grammar file) and generates  parser and lexer classes in one of the supported target languages.
-These classes can be used in your project to parse input specified by the grammar file.
+These classes can be used in your project to parse input that should match the language written in that grammar file.
 Supported target languages are:

-- TypeScript/JavaScript
+- TypeScript
 - Java
 - C++ (language identifier: Cpp)
 - C# (language identifier: CSharp)